HatifNeyaz/Pneumonia_image_classification/README.md

 # Pneumonia X-Ray Image Classification task

-## Aim is to correctly classify Pneumonia using a CNN model & visualize the area where model focuses for prediction
+## Aim is to correctly classify Pneumonia using a CNN model & visualize the area where model is focusing

 #### X-Ray images after simple Transformation: